shubhamd99/react/README.md

 Reducers let you consolidate a component’s state update logic.
 Context lets you pass information deep down to other components.
 You can combine reducers and context together to manage state of a complex screen.

+## Symantic HTML

+Semantic HTML tags are tags that define the meaning of the content they contain.
+For example, tags like <header>, <article>, and <footer> are semantic HTML tags.
+They clearly indicate the role of the content they contain.

+### Why Do I Need to Use Semantic HTML Tags?

+- Accessibility - For sighted users, it’s easy to identify the various parts of a webpage.
+Headers, footers, and the main content are all immediately visually apparent.
+- SEO - Semantic HTML tags are important for SEO (search engine optimization) because they indicate the role of the content within the tags.

 ## Redux

 Redux is a state management library that you can use with any JS library or framework like React, Angular, or Vue.